lsst-sqre/sqr-066/index.rst

 ``GET /spawner/v1/prepulls``
     Returns status of the known prepull configurations.
-    The response is a JSON object with two keys.
+    The response is a JSON object with three keys.

-    The first key is ``configs``, which contains a list of prepull configurations.
+    The first key is ``config``, which contains the prepull configuration.
-    These is nearly identical to the configuration blocks given above, converted to JSON, but one additional field in each configuration:
+    This is identical to the configuration blocks given above, but converted to JSON.

+    The second key is ``images``, which shows the list of images that are being prepulled as follows:

     .. code-block:: json